 Family trees are a great example of this.
 If you created a small family of three — say, Alice and Bob and their son Carl — you can link them together with each character's Family tab.
 The fields there allow you to select from other characters you've created in that universe and set relationships, like father, mother, sibling, spouse, or child.

 When you're editing Alice and say Bob's her spouse and Carl's her son, we automatically edit Bob and Carl's pages also.
 For Bob, we know (and save) that Alice is his spouse; and for Carl, we automatically detect what gender Alice is and note that Alice is his mother.
 It all happens automatically, so your family trees almost build themselves.

 You'll see similar "deep linking" when creating Locations or Groups.
 Creating sub-groups will automatically create parent groups, alliances and rivalships will automatically save to all groups involved, and nesting locations within each other will automatically link back to the parent location as well.

 Your notebook now asks you questions about your characters and ideas, and your answers are saved too.

 Reference any aspect of any page in your notebook without losing your momentum in our built-in document editor.

 Never lose a notebook full of priceless ideas again.
 Notebook.ai is backed up and always available.

 Plan as much as you want in your Notebook, for life.
 The only limits here are your imagination.

-Invite anyone to review any content you decide to share.
+Invite anyone to review any pages you decide to share.
 Sometimes a second set of eyes makes all the difference.